albar965/littlenavmap-manual/en/OPTIONS.md

 Allows to configure the loading of the scenery library database.

-Note that these paths apply to all Flight Simulators.
+Note that these paths apply to all Flight Simulators, FSX, P3D and X-Plane.

 You have to reload the scenery database in order for the changes to take effect.